iamnelsonnnn1-oss/terraform-lab/README.md

 3.  **AWS VPC / Public Subnets:** Traffic passes through the VPC's public entry point.
 4.  **AWS Lambda (via Security Groups and IAM):** Executes code, authorized by the IAM Role, after passing through the Security Group rules.
 5.  **AWS RDS / AWS S3:** The Lambda connects to these private data resources.

----
-## 💻 Final Push Sequence

-To finalize the repository and ensure clean history:

-1. Add the new `.gitignore` file and all changes: `git add .`
-2. Commit the final version: `git commit -m "docs: Final architecture and documentation complete."`
-3. Push the clean version, overwriting the old corrupted history: `git push --force`